The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 Even setting the adulterant question aside, the USDA faces a structural problem: its jurisdiction ends at the slaughter and processing plant.
 What happens upstream on the farms — where contamination often begins — falls under a different agency entirely.
 Nearly all commercial chickens in the U.S. descend from birds bred by just two companies, meaning a single contaminated breeding flock can potentially affect millions of birds across the entire supply chain.
 A 2025 GAO report found that the two agencies’ coordination agreement hadn’t been meaningfully updated since 2014.

 That is the real scandal buried inside this story.
 And it won’t be fixed in a courtroom.
+If you’re frustrated by government systems that fail the people they’re supposed to protect, you’re not alone — we’ve written about that too.

 Think About Who Actually Buys That Chicken

 A class action lawsuit that forces Costco to reformulate, pull, or significantly reprice its rotisserie chicken does not hurt a corporation in any meaningful way.
 It hurts the people who needed that meal.
-That human cost is completely invisible in the media coverage, and it deserves to be said out loud.
+That human cost is mostly invisible in the media coverage, and it deserves to be said out loud.

 The Bottom Line